GN296qt/v/README.md

-# v
+# apna coolege
-my first repo
+this is my first git repository